Benedict J. Semmes Jr.: Post-World War II and Cold War

 On 17 August 1971, Semmes became the 36th President of the Naval War College at Newport, Rhode Island.
 He served as president until 30 June 1972.
 During his presidency, he shifted the college's emphasis from foreign and international affairs to management concepts.

 Semmes's standard biography as a flag officer routinely mentions shore tours he made with the Gulf Sea Frontier and in Germany with the United States Naval Forces Germany during his career, but provides no dates for these tours.
 They may have taken place in the late 1940s or early 1950s.

 Semmes retired from the Navy in 1972 as a vice admiral upon the conclusion of his Naval War College presidency.

 Personal life

 Semmes was married to the former Katharine "Kit" Ainsworth (23 May 1918 – 24 May 2007), the daughter of Vice Admiral Walden L. "Pug" Ainsworth (10 November 1886 – 7 August 1960).
 They had a son, Benedict Joseph III, and three daughters, Walden, Raphaelle, and Amy. one of whom, Raphaelle, died during Benedict Semmes's lifetime on 6 April 1993.

 Semmes was a resident of Wonalancet, New Hampshire, but also lived frequently in the Washington, D.C., area from 1952 until his death.

-Semmes was a member of the Army and Navy Club in Washington, D.C.
+Semmes was a member of the Army and Navy Club and the Society of the Cincinnati in Washington, D.C.
 In retirement, he was director of the Freedoms Foundation at Valley Forge and president of the Wonalancet Preservation Society.